-Even something as simple as taking a walk around the block can make a difference, says Nicole Palacios, a personal trainer and fitness professional in Vancouver, Canada, who is certified by the American Council on Exercise (ACE).
+Even something as simple as taking a walk around the block can make a difference for heart health, says Nicole Palacios, a personal trainer and fitness professional in Vancouver, Canada, who is certified by the American Council on Exercise (ACE).
 “Every bit adds up,” she assures.

-For a fun way to mix some cardiovascular fitness into your cooking, check out fitness pro Andia Winslow’s “Kitchen Workout” video, featuring exercises like “potato-sack deadlifts” and “rolling-pin squats,” on YouTube.
+For a fun way to mix some cardiovascular exercise into your cooking, check out fitness pro Andia Winslow’s “Kitchen Workout” video, featuring exercises like “potato-sack deadlifts” and “rolling-pin squats,” on YouTube.

-Sharla Mandere, a group fitness instructor and ACE-certified personal trainer in San Diego, offers several other great ideas for everyday heart health exercise:
+Sharla Mandere, a group fitness instructor and ACE-certified personal trainer in San Diego, offers several other great ideas for everyday activities that are heart healthy:

 Gardening and yard work